 First, there’s the awareness phase, where buyers become aware of their need for your product.
 This is not to be confused with the moment a consumer becomes aware of your product or brand—this is the need for your product.
-Then comes research and comparison, and then finally the purchase.
+Then comes research and comparison, followed by the purchase.
 The final phase of the cycle is retention.

-The many visuals of a buying cycle would lead you to believe the next step is awareness, but that’s not right is it?
+The many visuals of a buying cycle would lead you to believe that the next step is awareness, but that’s not right, is it?
 Why would you start again at the beginning with someone who has already made a purchase?
-In most cases, they will be aware of your product line—as well as their need for anything and everything in your inventory—from their first round of research and comparison.
+In most cases, they will be aware of your product line and their need for anything and everything in your inventory from their first round of research and comparison.

 A New Buyer’s Journey

 The new buyer’s journey starts with the awareness stage, flows through the consideration stage, and then on to the purchase.
-Customers who plan to stick around a bit will usually slip back into the journey at the consideration stage, while others will remain firmly in the purchase phase.
-If you’ve impressed them, that is, they’ll stay in the purchase phase.
+Customers who plan to stick around a bit will usually slip back into the journey at the consideration stage, while others will remain firmly in the purchase/retention phase.
+If you’ve impressed them, they will continue to purchase your products, resulting in the retention of customers.

 Choosing the Right Content